AzzaEid/Design_Patterns_Course/Decorator/README.md

 ## 🔚 Final Thoughts

-Is the project complete?
-Not really 😊
-It still needs some improvements and polish.

-But honestly, working on this pattern was super fun — mostly because of the **fun and delicious** kind of systems where it fits naturally 🙄
+This pattern was genuinely fun to implement —— mostly because of the **fun and delicious** kind of systems where it fits naturally 🙄

-Still...
-I keep wondering 🤷🏻‍♀️
-Would applying this pattern in **larger systems** be just as smooth?
-Maybe I'll find out someday 😌

----

-Let me know if you'd like to add sections like setup instructions, usage, or future work!
+But one thing kept bothering me: the heavy use of nested `new` calls.
+It works, but feels messy.  🤷🏻‍♀️

+Is that just a readability issue, or a sign of deeper design flaws? 🤔
+Maybe I’ll figure it out as I try it in larger, real-world systems.